China expresses regret at North Korea rocket launch

 Pyongyang had defied pressure from the United States, South Korea, Russia and Japan to stop the launch.

 The North's only major diplomatic ally, China, had urged North Korea not to go ahead with the launch.
-But China has previously repeatedly fended off calls for harsher pressure and sanctions on the North, its neighbour and long-time ally that it sees as a strategic buffer against U.S. power.
+But China has previously repeatedly fended off calls for harsher pressure and sanctions on the North, its neighbor and long-time ally that it sees as a strategic buffer against U.S. power.